cream-sketch/ASU-SPICE_Solver/README.md

 - `solver2.py`: Python script to solve large-scale SPICE files using a sparse matrix approach.
 - `results.txt`: Output file containing the node voltages for all processed SPICE files.

-## Prerequisites

-To run the scripts, you need to have the following Python libraries installed:

-- `numpy`
-- `scipy`
 ## Sanity Check
 ![image](https://github.com/user-attachments/assets/d36328be-d2e9-4caa-a757-ba24a1f11a7b)